SandwichGouda/Data/Data.md

 - `apt-file search` seemingly works better than `apt search`
 - If the installation of a package fails : `sudo apt install pip --fix-missing` ; `sudo apt --fix-broken install`
 - `dpkg -L packagename` displays exacly all files added to the system after installing packagename.
 In particular, `dpkg -L packagename | grep /usr/bin` should display all commands newly installed !
-- `apt upgrade` upgrades installed packages.
+- `apt upgrade`
+  * Upgrades installed packages.
 It does not remove anything or install anything more than what's not installed.
-- `apt-get dist-upgrade` does what upgrade does while also intelligently handling changing dependencies with new versions.
+- `apt-get dist-upgrade` *
+  * Does what upgrade does while also intelligently handling changing dependencies with new versions.
 It a "smart" conflict resolution system, and it will attempt to upgrade the most important packages at the expense of less important ones if necessary. _Bref_, it is better.
+- `apt depends`
+  * Show the dependencies of a package.
+  * The dependencies are separated into categories :
+    + Depends
+    + Conflicts
+    + Recommends
+    + Suggests

 ### Linux base system commands and options